VeyDlin/VHAL_EmptyTemplate/README.md

 # VHAL
-VHAL - С++20 HAL library for STM32.
+VHAL - C++20 HALL library for STM32.

-VHAL берет на себя конфигурацию переферии, все, что нужно, это объявить в BSP нужные GPIO и переферию которая будет использщоваться на уровне приложения.
+WHALE takes over the configuration of the periphery, all that is needed is to declare in BSP the necessary GPIOs and the periphery that will be used at the application level.

-Следует так же понимать, что VHAL не позволяет приложению менять распиновку (альтернативные пины) они зафиксированы в BSP.
+It should also be understood that VHAL does not allow the application to change the pinout (alternative pins) they are fixed in BSP.

-BSP требует установить вручную на уровне LL (регистров):
+BSP requires manual installation at the LL (registers) level:
-- Система
+- System
-  - Конфигурацию системы (актуально для старших версий, такие вещи как тактирование домена питания)
+  - System configuration (relevant for older versions, things like clocking the power domain)
-  - Конфигурацию часов ядра
+  - Kernel clock configuration
-  - Конфигурацию SysTick и ддобавление в прерывания обработчиков  для RTOS и `RTOS::HandleSysTickInterrupt()` и `System::TickHandler()`
+  - SysTick configuration and adding to interrupt handlers for RTOS and `RTOS::HandleSysTickInterrupt()` and `System::TickHandler()`

-- Переферия (Такие как I2C, UART, TIMER... кроме GPIO)
+- Peripherals (Such as I2C, UART, TIMER... except GPIO)
-  - Инициализацию `EnableClock` для каждой переферии
+  - Initialization of `EnableClock` for each iteration
-  - Инициализацию GPIO в Alternate Mode
+  - Initializing GPIO in Alternate Mode
-  - Инициализацию `NVIC_SetPriority` и `NVIC_EnableIRQ` если используются прерывания
+  - Initialization of `NVIC_SetPriority` and `NVIC_EnableIRQ` if interrupts are used

-# Создание проекта в CubeIDE и CubeMX
+# Creating a project in CubуeIDE and CubeMX

-В качистве примера взят `STM32F412RETx`.
+As an example the following is taken `STM32F412RETx`.

-## Начальная настройка
+## Initial setup
-- Создайте новый проект в CubeMX и настройте стандартные вещи, такие как тактирование и вклдючение SW отладки (SYS ->Debug -> Serial Wire)
+- Create a new project in CubeMX and configure standard things such as clocking and enabling SW debugging (SYS ->Debug -> Serial Wire)
-- В качестве Timebase Sourse (SYS -> Timebase Sourse) используйте SysTick. Можно так же использовать таймер по своему желанию, но убедитесь, что он инициализируется первым поскольку некоторые адаптеры VHAL используют `System::TickHandler()` для инициализации (ADC может использовать задержку чтобы иметь время правильно откалиброваться)
+-  Use Sytick as Timebase Sourse (SYS -> Timebase Sourse).
+You can also use the timer as you wish, but make sure it initializes first because some VHAL adapters use `System::TickHandler()` for initialization (ADC can use a delay to have time to calibrate correctly)
-- Включите FreeRTOS во вкладке Mindware, версия CMSYS не имеет значение, нам нужен только файл FreeRtos и чтобы проект сгенерировался с учетом того, что будет использоваться RTOS. Этот шаг так же можно пропустить, но множество драйверов и утилит используют RTOSAdapter, будьте осторожны.
+- Enable FreeRTOS in the `Mindware` tab, the CMSYS version does not matter, we only need the FreeRTOS file and for the project to be generated taking into account that RTOS will be used.
+This step can also be skipped, but many drivers and utilities use RTOSAdapter, be careful.

-## Настройка переферии
+## Setting up the periphery
-- Активируйте нужную вам переферию и ее прерывания (в том случае, если собираетесь использовать прерывания). Больше ничего не нужно, остальнон можно настроить непосредственно из VHAL.
+- Activate the peripherals in CUbeMX you need and their interrupts (if you are going to use interrupts).
+Nothing else is needed, the rest can be configured directly from VHAL.

-## Генерацция проекта
+## Project generation
-- Перейдите во вкладку `Project Manager` -> и выберете `Toolchain / IDE` -> `STM32CubeIDE`
+-Go to the `Project Manager` tab -> and select `Toolchain / IDE' -> `STM32CubeIDE`
-- Во вкладке `Project Manager` -> `Advenced Settings` выберете каждую переферию и смените `HAL` на `LL` (поскольку VHAL использует LL)
+- In the `Project Manager` tab -> `Advanced Settings`, select each peripheral and change `HAL` to `LL` (since VHAL uses LL)
-- Нажмите кнопку `Generate Code` (если CubeMX спросит, уверены ли вы, что хотите использовать SysTick то нажмите - да)
+- Click the `Generate Code` button (if CubeMX asks if you are sure you want to use Sytick - click yes)

 # Create VHAL Project
 - Duplicate the newly generated project, it will be used as a code donor